jsa4000/Getting-Started-Microservices/pipelines/batch/src/06-batch-dataflow-k8s/README.md

         kubectl get pods | awk '$2 ~ 0/1 && $3 ~ "Completed"' | awk '{print $1}' | xargs kubectl delete pod
         kubectl get pods | awk '$2 ~ 0/1 && $3 ~ "Error"' | awk '{print $1}' | xargs kubectl delete pod

+#### Benchmark

+- Create the test data (`csv-generator`).
+Configure the number of records desired to be generated for the test and execute the app

+    java -jar csv-genrator-0.0.1-SNAPSHOT.jar --pathString=/tmp/sample-data-test.csv --count=1000000

+- Split the files into chunks

+        docker run -it -v /tmp/test:/tmp/test busybox /bin/sh

+        cd /tmp/test

+        # Be care about the files to be generated from total lines in the original file. (if partitions > `zz`, then use `-a 3` or more resolution)
+        time split -l 100000 -a 2 sample-data.csv sample-data-

+        for file in *; do mv "$file" "${file%}.csv"; done

+- Compress the file using zip and renamed to `sample-data-test.zip`

+- Upload the file to `minio` server.

+- Create the app and the task

+        app register --type task --name batch-process-prod-app --uri docker:jsa4000/dataflow-batch-process-prod-k8s:0.0.1-SNAPSHOT

+        task create batch-process-prod-task --definition "batch-process-prod-app"

+- Launch the task previously defined and with the commands (`00:28:02.359`)

+        # Create and upload the data to test 'sample-data-test.zip'
+        task launch batch-process-prod-task --arguments "--batch.max-workers=1 --spring.profiles.active=k8s,master --inputFile=dataflow-bucket:sample-data-test.zip --resourcesPath=dataflow-bucket/sample-test-prod"

+- Launch the task previously defined and with the commands (`00:15:33.025`)

+        # Create and upload the data to test 'sample-data-test.zip'
+        task launch batch-process-prod-task --arguments "--batch.max-workers=8 --spring.profiles.active=k8s,master --inputFile=dataflow-bucket:sample-data-test.zip --resourcesPath=dataflow-bucket/sample-test-prod"

+- Compare both results

 #### Composed Tasks

 Spring Cloud Data Flow allows a user to create a directed graph where each node of the graph is a task application.
 This is done by using the DSL for composed tasks.
 A composed task can be created via the RESTful API, the Spring Cloud Data Flow Shell, or the Spring Cloud Data Flow UI.